Good Vibrations™ Ultrasonic Cleaner Solution

-Concentrated detergent cleaner for surgical instruments and devices
+Concentrated detergent cleaner for medical and dental surgical instruments and devices

 - Ultrasonic instrument cleaning devices

 - Clean medical, dental and veterinary instruments including jointed forceps, orthodontic pliers and scissors

 - Economical, concentrated cleaner, one ounce makes gallon of solution

 - Enhanced anti-corrosive agents protect instruments and vulnerable jointed areas